A rocky shoreline meets blue water with a large hill and cloudy blue sky in the background.

 Getting There & Parking

-• Lifeguard Season (June‑September) – Lifeguards are on duty daily from 12:00 pm to 18:30 pm.
-This is the safest period for swimming and the busiest time for water‑sport enthusiasts.
+• Lifeguard Season – June to September is the official swimming season, with lifeguards on duty daily from 12:00 pm to 18:30 pm.
+This is also the busiest period for water sports and family visitors.

 Practical Information